 Concrete Finisher and Cement Mason

 Masons and finishers literally lay the foundations for successful construction projects.
-They work with various reinforcing materials such as rebar, then pour, spread, and level cement mixtures, and monitor the hardening of the material.
+They work with various reinforcing materials, such as rebar, then pour, spread, and level cement mixtures, and monitor the hardening of the material.
 They then apply sealants to create a strong and reliable foundation upon which to build.
-It is a job of vital importance and requires numerous hands to get the job done.
-That is why it has been and will remain a high-demand job in construction, and one that doesn’t require years of education or training to master.
+It is a role of vital importance and requires numerous hands to get the job done.
+That is why it has been and will remain a high-demand job in construction, and one that doesn’t require years of education or training to learn.

 Good painters are always in demand.
 In many cases, this is one area of construction that can provide the entry-level experience that leads to better-paying and even permanent employment positions.
-It isn’t the most lucrative of jobs, but it often requires no skills or experience, and large jobs call for numerous painters at every skill level to complete the project on time.
+It isn’t the most lucrative of jobs, but entry-level positions often require no skills or experience, and large jobs call for numerous painters at every skill level to complete the project on time.
 Some companies even offer apprenticeship programs for those who want to make painting their career.

-We complete our list with the one most common and perpetually in-demand job in construction: the general construction laborer.
-This is a great entry-level position for those with little education or experience, who want to get in on the ground floor of an industry where there are real growth potential and opportunities to expand on their skills sets abounds.
-This is now and will always be the most in-demand job on any construction site, and looking into the future, now is a great time to apply for general construction labor jobs.
+The general construction worker, or laborer, is one of the most common and perpetually in-demand jobs in construction.
+This is a great entry-level position for those with little education or experience, allowing employees to get in on the ground floor of an industry where there is real growth potential and opportunity to expand their skills and responsibilities.
+This is now, and will always be, an in-demand job on any construction site.